List of DC Comics characters: R: Serling Roquette

 Serling Roquette is a character appearing in American comic books published by DC Comics.
 She was created by Karl Kesel and Steve Rude and first appeared in Superboy (vol. 4) #56 (October 1998).

 Serling Roquette is the head of the genetics division of Project Cadmus.
 During the Sins of Youth storyline, Klarion the Witch Boy transforms several members of the Justice League into children and the members of Young Justice into adults.
 Superboy resists the spell due to possessing a genetic anomaly that prevents him from aging beyond the age of sixteen, but is afflicted with genetic instability that threatens to kill him.
 Roquette modifies Superboy's cellular structure to save his life, which has the side effect of aging him into an adult.

 Serling Roquette in other media

 Serling Roquette appears in Young Justice, voiced by Tara Strong.
 This version is a roboticist based in Star City.

 Rose Psychic

 Rose Psychic is a DC Comics heroine affiliated with the company's first superhero, Doctor Occult.
-She was created by Jerry Siegel and Joe Shuster, and first appeared in More Fun Comics #19 (March 1937).
+She was created by Jerry Siegel and Joe Shuster and first appeared in More Fun Comics #19 (March 1937).
+Later stories reveal that she was a fellow student of the doctor during their tutelage in magic.
+Due to unknown circumstances, her body was fused with Occult's, giving him the ability to assume a female form modeled on hers.
+The process inadvertently trapped her soul in Hell, and Occult ultimately risked his life to help her find eternal rest.